01 of 12

 Water Flow Controls on a Miniature Pump

 Many miniature pumps have a flow control switch on the front of the pump.
-When the switch is set to one side it obstructs the water intake and reduces the flow, and when it is set to the other side the flow is at maximum.
+When the switch is set to one side, it obstructs the water intake and reduces the flow, and when it is set to the other side, the flow is at maximum.
 Experiment with your pump (and any hoses) to see how much water pressure your pump will create.
-Use thinner hose and maximum flow if you want the water to shoot out of the end of the pipe or water feature, rather than trickle out.Continue to 4 of 12 below.
+Use a thinner hose and maximum flow if you want the water to shoot out of the end of the pipe or water feature, rather than trickle out.Continue to 4 of 12 below.

 04 of 12